quii/learn-go-with-tests/hello-world.md

     * You can return whatever it's set to by just calling `return` rather than `return prefix`.
   * This will display in the Go Doc for your function so it can make the intent of your code clearer.
 * `default` in the switch case will be branched to if none of the other `case` statements match.
 * The function name starts with a lowercase letter.
 In Go public functions start with a capital letter and private ones start with a lowercase.
-We don't want the internals of our algorithm to be exposes to the world so we made this function private.
+We don't want the internals of our algorithm to be exposed to the world, so we made this function private.

 ## Wrapping up